sunfounder/electronic-kit-for-raspberry-pi/docs/source/lesson_16_voltmeter.rst

     {

-        analogIn = analogRead(A0);//Read the value of the potentiometer to val
+        analogIn = analogRead(A0); // Read the value of the potentiometer to val

-        vol = analogIn/1024*5.0;// Convert the data to the corresponding voltage value in a math way
+        vol = analogIn/1024*5.0;     // Convert the data to the corresponding voltage value in a math way

-        Serial.print(vol);//Print the number of val on the serial monitor
+        Serial.print(vol);           // Print the number of val on the serial monitor

         Serial.println("V");       // print the unit as V, short for voltage on the serial monitor

-        lcd.setCursor(6,1);//Place the cursor at Line 1, Column 6.
+        lcd.setCursor(6,1);      // Place the cursor at Line 1, Column 6.
 From here the characters are to be displayed

-        lcd.print(vol);//Print the number of val on the LCD
+        lcd.print(vol);             // Print the number of val on the LCD

-        lcd.print("V");//Then print the unit as V, short for voltage on the LCD
+        lcd.print("V");            // Then print the unit as V, short for voltage on the LCD

-        delay(200); //Wait for 200ms
+        delay(200);                // Wait for 200ms

     }